 So I've decided to make a calculator about this (see below).

-First, you have to choose the matter in calculator from this reference book - /337/.
+First, you have to choose the matter in calculator from this reference book - The density of a substance.
 The calculator will know its density.

 Then set its volume as you like it - litres, cubic metres, even length, width and height.
 Then it will calculate weight.